About our programmes for third-level students and academics

-While the Adult Public Programme caters for a broad audience we also offer specific programming strands and activities for students and academics from arts disciplines and wider areas of inquiry.
+While our public programme for adults caters for a broad audience, we also offer specific programming strands and activities for students and academics from arts disciplines and wider areas of inquiry.
 The National Gallery of Ireland and its library, archive and art collections are a rich resource for supporting research, study and development.
 Our Third Level strands encourage cross-collaborations with other institutions and inspire new ways of considering the national collection.

 How we do it